JESUS GIVES US THE NEW WINE OF THE KINGDOM

 A time of celebration… a wedding feast… is taking place in Cana, a small town in Galilee.
 Jesus, His family and His disciples are all invited.
 It may be the wedding of close friends or perhaps one of His disciples… as Nathanael’s hometown is Cana.

-A traditional Jewish wedding in biblical times takes place over the course of a week.
-The families of the bride and groom provide a grand feast with wine in abundance for all the guests.
-In a culture where hospitality is of great importance, to run out of wine would bring dishonor for the host families.
+A traditional Jewish wedding in biblical times would take place over the course of a week.
+The families of the bride and groom would provide a grand feast with wine in abundance for all the guests.
+In a culture where hospitality was of great importance, to run out of wine would bring dishonor for the host families.

 Just such a problem arises at this wedding feast… the wine has run out.
 Jesus’ mother Mary points out this dilemma to her son.

 “’Woman, why do you involve Me?’
 Jesus replied.
 ‘My hour has not yet come.’” – John 2:4